HSF/hsf.github.io/_profiles/guillermo_fidalgo.md

 You can use Markdown syntax to style this page.
 -->

-I'm a graduate student from the university of Puerto Rico with an interest in Machine Learning for HEP.
+I'm a graduate student from the University of Alabama with an interest in Machine Learning for HEP.
 I love to learn about software and teaching what I know.